 Two separate block models are used for the Aitik Mineral Resources and Reserves.
-One model covers the areas of the Aitik mine: Aitik, Aitik East, and Salmijärvi; and the other model covers the Liikavaara satellite deposit which is approximately 3 km from the active pit and as of yet unmined.
+One model covers the areas of the Aitik mine: Aitik, Aitik East, and Salmijärvi; and the other model covers the Liikavaara satellite deposit which is approximately 3 km from Aitik.